Our comprehensive guide offers step by step instructions to make compost — nature’s perfect soil amendment. Dig in!

-It’s time to let you in on a little secret: this type of soil building is the perfect lazy person’s gardening project.
+It’s time to let you in on a little secret: soil building done like this is the perfect lazy person’s gardening project.
 Unlike weeding or double-digging, which take lots of time and physical effort, a compost pile pretty much takes care of itself.
 Build it right, and it will transform your growing expectations.

 1. Start with a container.
 We’re dealing with decomposing organic material, folks, so the structure doesn’t need to be fancy.
 You just need some sort of way to hold all of the ingredients together so the beneficial bacteria that break down the plant matter can heat up and work effectively.

-A compost bin can be as simple as a cage made from wire fencing or as sophisticated as a drum tumbler, complete with a specially-designed frame, venting system and handle for turning the contents.
+Compost bins are of two types, stationary and rotating.
+Both types must have their contents turned periodically to provide oxygen and combine the decaying materials.
+Stationary bins can be as simple as well-ventilated cage made from wire fence sections or wooden crates assembled from a kit.
+A well-designed bin will retain heat and moisture, allowing for quicker results.
+Then there’s compost tumblers, easy to turn bins that speed up the process — compost in weeks, not months or years — by frequent oxygen infusions and heat retention.
 Select one based on how much plant matter (grass, leaves, weeds, stalks and stems from last year’s garden) you have at your disposal, how large your yard is, and how quickly you need to use the finished product.

-Locate the pile in a sunny location so the pile has as much heat as possible.
+When using the stationary bin method, locate the pile in a sunny location so that it has as much heat as possible.
 If it’s in the shade all day, decomposition will still happen, but it will be much slower, especially when freezing temps arrive in the fall.
+Compost tumblers can also take heat advantage of being placed in direct sunlight.

 Skip meat, fish and dairy for outdoor bins because they tend to attract pests like mice, raccoons and dogs.
 If you can’t bear the thought of sending your leftovers to the landfill, there are clever systems that turn them into superfood for your plants.